-This module calculates the required time delay based on the Fourier components of the phase (or phase-to-phase) voltages.
+This module calculates the required time delay based on the Fourier components of the negative sequence current.

 The decision logic module combines the status signals to generate the trip command of the function.

 The following description explains the details of the individual components.